 Yes.
 You must let OSAP know if any of your financial or other information changes.
 You can check the information on file by checking your Application Summary in your online OSAP account.
 Write a letter explaining the changes, sign it, and upload it to the “Changes to Your Application” section in the Documents page of your OSAP application.

 Yes.
 As part of your OSAP application you agree to provide income information that is complete and true.
 Failure to report income to OSAP can result in OSAP overpayments and loss of eligibility in future years.

 All graduate fellowships must be reported to OSAP as Scholarship or Award funding, including your tuition award.
 The only exceptions to this are the Ontario Graduate Scholarship (OGS) and the Queen Elizabeth Graduate Scholarship in Science & Technology (QEII-GSST).
 These two Ontario government awards are reported to OSAP by the University of Toronto so you do not have to report them yourself.

 The funding available for graduate students varies depending on your department and your program.
 Check with your graduate department to find out whether your funding is paid out as a stipend or as employment income.
 Typically funding received through stipends and fellowships is reported on a T4A.
 This funding should be reported as scholarship income on your OSAP application.
 Any employment income (reported on a T4) must be reported in the “Other Income” section, if it is over $5,600 per term ($11,200 for two terms, $16,800 for three terms) Please note that if you have a funding package, OSAP funding will not be redirected to cover your tuition and fees, since you have an agreement in place with the University of Toronto to cover your tuition and fees already.

 You can receive OSAP while on exchange, but you must provide some additional documentation.
-The instructions are available at the CIE Website.
+The instructions are available at the Learning Abroad website.

 Before making a refund request, visit the Student Accounts website for important information.